zairdon20/Todo/README.md

 -Change to the project directory by entering :

-cd The-Portfolio in the terminal.
+cd Todo in the terminal.

 -run code . to open it in vscode